nettapper/CSVFC/README.md

 ## Files
 ```
 .
 ├── CSVFC.cabal   -- Describes the project
 ├── LICENSE       -- The default licence from Stack
 ├── README.md     -- This file
 ├── Setup.hs      -- A Stack file?
 ├── demo.png      -- The amazing Screenie!!
+├── lib
+│   └── CSVFC.hs  -- The core functions of CSVFC
 ├── src
-│   └── main.hs -- The core logic of CSVFC
+│   └── main.hs   -- The UI wrapper for the core CSVFC
 ├── stack.yaml    -- Stack config
+├── study         -- Untracked folder filled with my flashcards
+│   └── ...
 └── test.csv      -- An example csv Q&A file format

-1 directory, 8 files
+└── tests         -- The testing directory
+    └── tests.hs

+4 directories, 10 files
 ```

 ## Run